Antman261/UniversalAccessibilityProtocol/README.md

 A device broadcasting UAP actions can have these actions displayed in any type of interface, including non-visual ones.
 Any interface capable of stepping up or down a decision tree and selecting elements can call actions of a UAP broadcast device.
 So in short, even a device that loops through options and only requires a user to make a single selection should be able to call actions for a UAP broadcaster.

 ### Localisation
-Possible actions and tree structures of broadcast actions should be pieced together from pre-defined actions in the UAP specification.
+Available actions for a broadcast device should be pieced together from pre-defined actions in the UAP specification.
 This means that a broadcast device will always have its actions displayed in the user's preferred language.

 ### Locality
 Using short range technologies should limit access to devices to people within range.
 This is NOT an IoT application and internet connectivity should never be a requirement.